Seeing a naturopathic doctor on Maple is easy

-Some of the most common conditions NDs treat include digestive difficulties, fatigue and stress management.
+Some of the most common conditions they treat include digestive difficulties, fatigue, and stress management.

 How do naturopathic doctors diagnose illnesses?

-While NDs can provide relief from symptoms using natural approaches, their end goal is to uncover and heal the root causes of illness.
+While naturopathic doctors can provide relief from symptoms using natural approaches, their end goal is to uncover and heal the root causes of illness.

 Are naturopathic doctors licensed?

-In order to become a licensed ND in the above provinces, each practitioner completes an undergraduate degree at university, as well as an accredited naturopathic medicine program, which includes training in basic, medical, and clinical science, diagnostics, naturopathic principles and therapeutics.
-It also includes extensive clinical experience under the supervision of qualified NDs.
+In order to become a licensed naturopath in the above provinces, each practitioner completes an undergraduate degree at university, as well as an accredited naturopathic medicine program, which includes training in basic, medical, and clinical science, diagnostics, naturopathic principles, and therapeutics.
+It also includes extensive clinical experience under the supervision of qualified naturopathic doctors.

 After a candidate has successfully graduated from an accredited program, they must pass the Naturopathic Physicians Licensing Examinations (NPLEX).

 Can a naturopathic doctor prescribe medication?

 Along with herbal and natural medicines, in some provinces, they can prescribe a limited number of Table 3 medications if they have met the Standard of Practice for Prescribing.
 These include things such as vitamin D, calcium, estrogen, progesterone, folic acid and others.

 Following the results of lab tests, they may leverage a variety of treatments such as herbal medicine, natural medicine, hydrotherapy, Traditional Chinese Medicine (TCM) and acupuncture, diet and lifestyle counseling, to treat your condition.